Helping Your Micro-business be Found When Searching

 - Build the website content so that it clearly reflects a local nature.
 So the words would be things like; ‘looking for a Marketing Consultant in Cheshire?’ or, ‘for top marketing consultants in Cheshire’.
 You will probably also have seen sites with panels of content saying ‘Areas we cover’.
 This helps to emphasise the local nature of the organisation.

-- Register with Google Places.
+- Register with Google My Business.
 This is linked to the Google Maps service and will show the location of your micro-business on a map together with the products and services you provide.
 If a searcher enters geographic data in their searches, such as a place name, the Google Places listings are shown at the top of the search rankings, after the pay-per-click links.
 This is also useful to use in conjunction with mobile devices, as searches via smartphones often have a local element to them.

 However, this isn’t an either-or approach, use both of them.